-Beer Waste Saves Montana Town $1 Million On Water Treatment
+Beer Waste Helps Montana Town Save Money On Water Treatment

 In Bozeman, Mont., the Water Reclamation Facility treats more than 6 million gallons of water every day from sinks, showers, toilets — really anything that goes down a drain.
 That includes liquid waste from more than 10 breweries in this city of nearly 50,000.

-Because it's rich in yeast, hops and sugar, brewery waste can throw off the microbes that wastewater plants rely on to remove nitrogen and phosphorus.
+Because it's rich in yeast, hops and sugar, brewery waste can throw off the microbes that wastewater treatment plants rely on to remove nitrogen and phosphorus.
 The two nutrients can cause algae blooms in rivers and kill off fish.

 "But if we can use [brewery waste] correctly and put it in the right spot, it's very beneficial to the process," engineering consultant Coralynn Revis says.